awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/python-development-environment.md

 1. Open a command\-line window and type:

    ```
-   virtualenv -p python2.7 /tmp/eb_python_app
+   $ virtualenv /tmp/eb_python_app
    ```

-   Replace *eb\_python\_app* with a name that makes sense for your application \(using your application's name or directory name is a good idea\)\.
-The `virtualenv` command creates a virtual environment for you and prints the results of its actions:
+   Replace *eb\_python\_app* with a name that makes sense for your application \(using your application's name is a good idea\)\.
+The `virtualenv` command creates a virtual environment for you in the specified directory and prints the results of its actions:

    ```
-   Running virtualenv with interpreter /usr/bin/python2.7
+   Running virtualenv with interpreter /usr/bin/python
-   New python executable in /tmp/eb_python_app/bin/python2.7
+   New python executable in /tmp/eb_python_app/bin/python3.7
    Also creating executable in /tmp/eb_python_app/bin/python
    Installing setuptools, pip...done.
    ```